Onlineberatung/documentation/docs/setup/set-up-backend.md

 > ⚠️Current application limits ⚠️
 >
-> Please note that currently Kreuzbund consultants can only be in one agency (which has to be of consulting type Kreuzbung).
+> Please note that currently Kreuzbund consultants can only be in one agency (which has to be of consulting type Kreuzbund).
 >
 > There can be only one session per asker at the moment.
 >